Jfeldman34/AF3Complex/docs/installation.md

 # Installation and Running Your First Prediction

-You will need a machine running Linux; AlphaFold 3 does not support other operating systems.
+You will need a machine running Linux; AF3Complex does not support other operating systems.
 Full installation requires up to 1 TB of disk space to keep genetic databases (SSD storage is recommended) and an NVIDIA GPU with Compute Capability 8.0 or greater (GPUs with more memory can predict larger protein